 Another useful plugin is WP-Optimize, which not only clears transients but also optimizes your database tables for faster performance.
 Its options are placed under the WP-Optimize menu that is created upon activation.
 It provides you with easy to use features that will help you clean post revisions, auto-draft posts, Optimize database tables, remove spam, trashed, and unapproved comments, and more.

-Clean up Transients Manually
+Clean Up Transients Manually

 If you are about to perform any cleanup or optimization tasks manually, we highly suggest that you first create a backup of your database as a precautionary measure to avoid accidental data loss.